What is Oracle DBA?

 Table of Contents

 1.1 Operating Systems: It is important to note that a 64-bit Linux version of Oracle will not be installed on a 32-bit Linux or 64-bit Windows systems.
 Oracle Release Notes provide information about where to find the compatibility matrix and the system requirements for the server.
 The disk space requirements depend on the components installed.
 However, the base product alone Read More

 Database Backup, Restore, and Recovery

 Backing up Databases in Oracle: In layman's words, a data backup is a copy of the data that we keep so as to restore our original data in the case of events such as data loss.
 Needless to say, if we are running a business or even if we have some data on our computer that we wouldn't want to Read More

-: 3.1 Maintenance Tasks 3.2 Consistency Checks Consistency checks validate database blocks and look for corruption in the datafiles.
+: 3.1 Maintenance Tasks 3.2 Consistency Checks Consistency checks validate database blocks and look for corruption in datafiles.
 Consistency checks look at the physical integrity of the data blocks and rows of objects.
-They can also validate the structures of objects, and that the tables and indexes still have the corresponding values.
-Oracle checks for block corruption as the database Read More
+They can also validate the structures of objects and whether the tables and indexes still have corresponding values.
+Oracle checks for block corruption as database writers handle the Read More

 Performance and Tuning

 : Monitoring for performance issues and doing regular maintenance of databases will keep them tuned and performing better.
 4.1 Better-performing Systems Planning the initial database design, monitoring the performance, and maintaining it are the proactive steps to achieving better-performing systems.
 This applies to any database environment.
 Along with proactive monitoring and tuning for performance, DBAs need to deal with performance issues Read More

 : 5.1 Options for High Availability Oracle has a Maximum Availability Architecture (MAA) that includes a combination of options with Data Guard and RAC environments.
-With RAC, you can apply rolling patches to eliminate downtime for patching.
+With RAC, we can apply rolling patches to eliminate the downtime while patching.
 Additional nodes can be added to the cluster to provide more resources since the nodes can use the CPUs and memory that are Read More